open-sauced/guestbook/CONTRIBUTING.md

 ## Issues

 - Issues with the `needs triage` label are unavailable until they are triaged and the label is removed.
 Feel free to check on the issue regularly if you want to work on it.
-- If you wish to work on an open issue, you can comment on it and tag `@open-sauced/docs`.
+- If you wish to work on an open issue, you can comment on it and tag the maintainers.
 Please refrain from working on an issue before it's assigned to you.

-In case you get stuck, feel free to ask for help in the [discussion](https://github.com/open-sauced/guestbook/discussions/categories/q-a).
+In case you get stuck, feel free to ask for help in the [discussion](https://github.com/Virtual-Coffee/guestbook/discussions/categories/q-a).

 ## Getting Started